 Ideally, you can expect your relationship with disability professionals to be like any personal or business partnership.
 That is, it should be based on:

 - common goals

-- shared power and responsibility
+- shared power, responsibility and decision-making

 Communication: the key to a successful partnership

 Open, two-way communication is essential to your partnership with disability professionals, but it might take time to develop.
 These tips can help you develop good communication with disability professionals, starting from your first meeting.

 - Ask questions, even if the professional seems rushed.
 It can help to write down your questions before the meeting so you remember to ask them.

 - When you’re given information verbally, it can help to repeat it back to the professional to make sure you understand.

 - Ask the professional to use language and terms that you can understand.
 You don’t need to learn complicated professional jargon.